Course

 Course description

-This course provides an overview of the knowledge and skills necessary for social work practice in a diverse metropolitan area such as the Lower Mainland of British Columbia.
-Students will examine a range of issues and services across a wide spectrum of human geographic needs including housing, integration and belonging, safety and security, employment, transportation, recreation, food security, and health.
-Students will examine the unique needs of clients in a variety of neighbourhoods such as the Downtown Eastside of Vancouver, and the urban core of other cities such as Surrey and New Westminster.
-This course includes a focus on poverty, marginalized people, and the social determinants of health.
+This course offers an overview of the knowledge and skills essential for social work practice in diverse metropolitan areas such as the Lower Mainland of British Columbia.
+Students will explore various issues and services related to working in a metropolitan area, including issues of housing, integration, employment, transportation, recreation, food security and health.
+Students will analyze the unique needs of service users in neighborhoods such as Vancouver's Downtown East Side and urban centers like Vancouver and Surrey.
+The course focuses on the effects of poverty, the experiences of marginalized populations and the social determinants of health.

 Course content

-• Social work practice in a large metropolitan area such as Vancouver requires an understanding of the diversity of the population and communities as well as the wide array of social services.
+• Social work practice in metropolitan area requires an understanding of the diversity of the population and communities.

-• Social workers apply their knowledge of the social determinants of health to best respond to issues such as addictions, HIV-AIDS, and Hep C.
+• Social workers apply their knowledge of the social determinants of health to best respond to issues.

 Learning activities